 where \(fitness_{raw}\) denotes the individual fitness value before penalization and \(c\) is a constant that controls penalty severity.
-This exponential decay penalty function~\cite{mandrioli2025testing} ensures that individuals with larger dissimilarity to execution scenarios receive exponentially decreasing fitness values.
+This exponential-decay penalty function~\cite{mandrioli2025testing} ensures that individuals with greater dissimilarity to execution scenarios receive fitness values that decrease exponentially.
 Finally, the algorithm performs fitness clearing on each population \(P\) (line 16).
 The algorithm concludes by returning the updated \(P_s\), \(P_q\), and \(X\) (line 18).

 The function \(updatePopulationArchive\) updates the population archives \(X_s\) and \(X_q\), which play a key role in guiding the search process.
-Each individual collaborates with archive members to form complete solutions that are evaluated for fitness.
+Each individual collaborates with archive members to form complete solutions, which are evaluated for fitness.
 Several strategies can be employed to update these archives, such as selecting individuals with the highest fitness values or choosing individuals at random~\cite{ma2019survey}.
 To balance exploitation and exploration, a hybrid approach may be used, i.e., selecting the top-performing individual along with randomly chosen individuals~\cite{ma2019survey,sharifi2023identifying}.
-This ensures that high-fitness solutions are retained while preserving diversity within the archive, promoting broader exploration of the search space and helping to prevent premature convergence on suboptimal solutions.
+In our case study, we adopt a hybrid approach that selects the individual with the highest fitness and fills the remaining with individuals that maximize the overall diversity of the archive, as described in \cref{sec:archive-strategy}.
+This ensures that high-fitness solutions are retained while preserving diversity within the archive, promoting broader exploration of the search space, and helping to prevent premature convergence on suboptimal solutions.